-A convolutional neural network framework for adaptive modulation and coding (AMC) is presented.
-The proposed framework is validated for adapting IEEE 802.11ax in outdoor scenarios.
-We model the problem of AMC, for the first time, as a multi-label multi-class problem to predict the best available transmission modes.
-We showed that traditional loss functions are limited in solving such problem.
-We proposed a new loss function that reduces the number of retransmissions while increasing the likelihood of selecting the ideal modulation and coding scheme (MCS).
+A convolutional neural network framework for adaptive modulation and coding (AMC) in IEEE 802.11ax has been presented.
+We modeled the problem of AMC as a multi-label multi-class problem.
+The results showed that traditional loss functions are limited in solving such problem.
+We proposed a new loss function that increases the reliability of the adaptation framework.
 The proposed loss function proved to outperform the traditional crossentropy function.
-Empirically, we showed that best throughput is obtained by applying a window delay 40% subdataset selection criterion.
+We also studied the impact of subdataset selection on the model performance.
+Empirically, we concluded that window delay 40% subdataset selection criterion along with the proposed loss function give the best throughput/reliability compromise.